OjureFred/NoblePitch/readme.md

 To run the software, you need the following prerequisites:

-1. Any Linux distro or windows
+1. Any Linux distro or windows 10
 2. Python3.x
 3. Postgresql - latest version
 4. Postgresql drivers for python
+5. SQLAlchemy

 ```
 ### Running the tests